soupwork/Cisco7to8converter/README.md

 	combination are working after being changed.
 Since this is changing local usernames/passwords, it won't work with TACACS or Radius.

 -f filename > this option imports a csv file.
-The first row is headers (not data)
+Please make it a simple list of IP's.
-	If included, the second row will be used as the test router. this option can be used in two ways.
-If IP addresses are provided (below 2nd row) then the new usernames/passwords will be appended to the bottom of the file.
-If no ip addresses are specified, the program will go through the IP addresses in the file and search for passwords and password 7's.
+	No headers.
+Just a single column of target IP's.
+If testrouter is not specified, the program will use the first IP from this list as the testrouter.

 -ip IP Address > this option will let user set one or more IP Addresses.
 Each IP
 	address will need to have its own -ip